mitsei/dlkit-tutorial/README.md

 Basic DLKit tutorial, to run in Jupyter Notebook (formerly iPython Notebook).

+The instructions below are for Python 2.7.
+You may need to modify the `pip` install instructions for Python 3.

 ````
 $ pip install -r requirements.txt
 $ git submodule init